+Figure 38: Test Case 12 – Testing Clustered Traffic Map showing congestion on the city map

 5. Unit Testing

 Unit testing is a crucial aspect of software development aimed at ensuring the reliability and correctness of individual units or components of the code.
-In our project, we employed unit testing to verify the functionality of specific functions and methods within the application.
+In this project, Unit testing is employed to verify the functionality of specific functions and methods within the application.
 This section outlines the test cases conducted to validate the behavior of various features and functionalities.

 Test Case 13 – Testing get_alternative_routes Function.